 Complaints or concerns regarding accounting, internal accounting controls and auditing matters, which may be made anonymously, should be sent to the attention of our general counsel with a copy to our chief financial officer at the same address as our corporate secretary.
 These complaints or concerns will be forwarded to the chairman of our audit committee.
-We will keep these complaints or concerns confidential and anonymous, to the extent feasible, subject to applicable law.
+We will investigate and keep these complaints or concerns confidential and anonymous, to the extent feasible, subject to applicable law.
 Information contained in such a complaint or concern may be summarized, abstracted and aggregated for purposes of analysis and investigation.

 Compensation Committee Interlocks and Insider Participation.
-As discussed above, for 2010 all the members of our management development and compensation committee were Ann Manix, Paul M. Bass, Jr. until his death, and subsequently Norman S. Edelcup.
+As discussed above, for 2011 the members of our management development and compensation committee were Ann Manix and Norman S. Edelcup.
 No member of the committee:

-- was an officer or employee of ours during 2010 or any prior year; - had any related party relationships with us that requires disclosure under applicable SEC rules; or - had any interlock relationships under applicable SEC rules.
+- was an officer or employee of ours during 2011 or any prior year; - had any related party relationships with us that requires disclosure under applicable SEC rules; or - had any interlock relationships under applicable SEC rules.

-For 2010, no executive officer of ours had any interlock relationships within the scope of the intent of applicable SEC rules.
-However, our chairman of the board is on the board of directors of Contran and Contran employs Steven L. Watson, who serves as one of our directors, and Serena S. Connelly, who is one of our director nominees.
+For 2011, no executive officer of ours had any interlock relationships within the scope of the intent of applicable SEC rules.
+However, Glenn R. Simmons, our chairman of the board, and Serena S. Connelly and Steven L. Watson, directors or ours, are each employed by Contran and Messrs.
+Simmons and Watson are on Contran's board of directors.

 Code of Business Conduct and Ethics.
 We have adopted a code of business conduct and ethics.
 The code applies to all of our directors, officers and employees, including our principal executive officer, principal financial officer, principal accounting officer and controller.
 Only the board of directors may amend the code.
 Only our audit committee or other committee of the board of directors with specifically delegated authority may grant a waiver of this code.
 We will disclose amendments to or waivers of the code as required by law and the applicable rules of the AMEX.
+In February 2012, our board of directors made non-substantive amendments to the code.

 Corporate Governance Guidelines.
 We have adopted corporate governance guidelines to assist the board of directors in exercising its responsibilities.
-Among other things, the corporate governance guidelines provide for director qualifications, for independence standards and responsibilities, for approval procedures for ISAs and that our audit committee chairman presides at all meetings of the independent directors.
+Among other things, the corporate governance guidelines provide for director qualifications, for independence standards and responsibilities, for approval procedures for ISAs and that our audit committee chairman preside at all meetings of the independent directors.